akranga/kube-workshop/v2/lab-01/README.md

 * Ingress via user facing reverse proxy server such as nginx or Traefik.
 * NodePort - Exposes the Service on the same port of each selected node in the cluster using NAT.
 Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.

-Let's try to expose our application through Ingress.
+Let's try to expose our application through Ingress via Traefik.

+1.